If you’re guessing it’s your cholesterol level, resting heart rate, or blood pressure level, you’d be wrong.

 As with all supplements, you also want to be sure it is allergen-free (especially dairy and egg), GMO-free, and vegan.

 Our newest supplement, Acid-Kicking D3+K2, is the best vitamin D supplement on the market.
-Our plant-based liquid supplement is made from the highest quality sources of D3 and K2 MK-7, along with organic hemp oil, organic extra virgin olive oil, and vitamin E to increase bioavailability, absorption, and assimilation.
+Our plant-based liquid supplement is made from the highest quality sources of D3 and K2 MK-7, along with organic oil, organic extra virgin olive oil, and vitamin E to increase bioavailability, absorption, and assimilation.

 Not only does it boost heart health, it also activates the body’s defense system, enhances immunity cells, fights inflammation, and strengthens bones.